-Families who choose Memorial Home Services hospice are served by a coordinated team of professionals, specializing in a number of areas to assist patients and families.
-Our hospice team includes:
+Our coordinated team of compassionate professionals staff specializes in a number of areas to assist patients and families throughout the hospice journey.

-Medical Directors - Our four on-staff medical directors consult with primary care physicians to coordinate care.
-They provide expertise and guidance in the development of the plan of care.
-If a patient does not have a primary care physician, or the primary physician wishes not to coordinate the patient's hospice care, our medical directors are available.
+Medical Directors: Consult with primary care physicians to coordinate care.
+They provide expertise and guidance in the development of a medical plan of care.
+If a patient does not have a primary care physician (or the primary care physician wishes not to coordinate the patient’s hospice care), our on-site medical directors are available.

-Registered Nurses - Registered nurses assist patients with medical needs.
-Each family is assigned a primary nurse who visits patients & families at home.
-Registered nurses provide:
+Registered Nurses: RNs assist patients with medical needs.
+Each family is assigned a primary RN who visits patients and families at home.
+RNs provide:

 - Assessment of patient and family needs